simdangelo/food-ordering-app/README.md

 # Repo Introduction
 This repo is my attempt to recreate a project I found on YouTube ([link here](https://www.youtube.com/watch?v=qi7uR3ItaOY&ab_channel=CodewithIrtiza)) by "Code with Irtiza" that explains how to use Apache Kafka for a simple project.
 My plan is to start by copying that project and then add more features, like a database, to make the application do more things.

+**Update 2024-03-16**
+I added some features to make the project more interesting and challenging with respect to the original one:
+* add a frontend section where users can make orders;
+* add a frontend section where shop workers can see the orders and can notify users when the order is ready;
+* add Flask module to create APIs for the frontend to communicate with the backend.
+* add Apache Spark to process the data coming from the frontend through Kafka;
+* add a Cassandra database to store the orders.

 # Project Details
 This is a project about how to build a scalable and decoupled backend for an application using Apache Kafka and Python.
 It's not really matter what this app is (a food ordering app in this case), but it's more about the system that we want to build and how it can scale very easily.

-I will build the whole system locally using a locally running Kafka broker, but of course in a production setting you will want to run multiple Kafka instances ina more mature environment.
+I will build the whole system locally using a locally running Kafka broker, but of course in a production setting you will want to run multiple Kafka instances in a more mature environment.

 # Application System Diagram
 ![img_2.png](img_2.png)